Moving to Saudi Arabia

 We asked people living in Saudi Arabia to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "I wish I had brought: 1)More toiletry items from the states.
-There is a much better selection and better prices," explained one expat living in Dhahran, Saudi Arabia.
+There is a much better selection and better prices," remarked one expat who made the move to Dhahran.

 "When moving to Saudi Arabia, it's important to consider the local climate and customs.
 It is recommended to pack lightweight and loose clothing that covers arms and legs, including hijabs and long scarves for women.
 A few sets of comfortable shoes including closed-toe shoes for outdoor activities like hiking and a pair of sandals are also helpful.
 It's also important to bring basic personal items such as a toothbrush and toothpaste, toiletries, and some medications.
 Other essential items to pack include a passport, visa, laptop, cell phone, and a camera to capture memories.
 Additionally, you may want to consider bringing local currency (Saudi Riyal) which can be exchanged in Saudi Arabia.
-Lastly, make sure to bring an adapter plug to use your electronic items in Saudi Arabia," said one expat in Saudi Arabia.
+Lastly, make sure to bring an adapter plug to use your electronic items in Saudi Arabia," explained one expat living in Saudi Arabia.

 Get Quote